 Who Qualifies for Intermittent FMLA Leave?

-Any person who has worked full time for at least year at a government agency or a private company with more than 50 full-time employees within a 75-mile radius qualifies for FMLA leave.
+Any person who has worked full-time for at least a year at a government agency or a private company with more than 50 full-time employees within a 75-mile radius qualifies for FMLA leave.
 Federal regulations define a year of full-time employment as working at least 1,250 hours during a 12-month period.

 How Much Intermittent FMLA Leave Can an Employee Take?